OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 - Transfer it to the final destination machine, where the archive will be expanded (aka un-archived)
 - Possibly modify some files
     - the `/etc/rc.local` for the server to start when the machine boots
     - the `properties` file that contains all the server's runtime parameters and definitions

-Several of those steps can be scripted or automated, as we will show.
+Several of those steps can be scripted or automated, as you would see in the examples provided here.
 This basically all you need to get up and running.

 We provide here several sub-directories, from which you will be able to run some provided scripts